Diversity, Equity, & Inclusion

 That’s because representation matters—it enriches our team culture, enhances our ability to innovate, and strengthens our impact in and out of the classroom.
 DREAM employs staff that represent and appreciate the diversity of our majority Black and Hispanic student body, while working to ensure that our practices are equitable, welcoming, and productive.
 We are dedicated to creating a world where youth, especially youth of color, have permission to dream—along with the tools and opportunities to make their dreams reality.

-2021 at a glance
+2024 at a glance

-of external network hires identify as BIPOC
+of new, school-based hires identify as BIPOC

-of DREAM's management team identify as BIPOC, up from 40% the previous year
+of management team members identify as BIPOC

 DREAM’s long-standing commitment to DEI was formalized in 2018 with an action plan rooted in three main areas of focus: